autolab-project/autolab/docs/low_level/open_and_use.rst

 	>>> laserSource = autolab.get_driver('yenista_TUNICS', 'VISA', address='GPIB0::12::INSTR')

-To know what is the required configuration to interact with a given instrument, call the function ``config_help`` with the name of the driver.
+To know what is the required configuration to interact with a given instrument, call the ``config_help`` function with the name of the driver.

 .. code-block:: python

 	>>> autolab.config_help('yenista_TUNICS')

-To close properly the connection to the instrument, simply call its the function ``close`` of the **Driver**.
+To close properly the connection to the instrument, simply call the ``close`` function of the **Driver**.

 .. code-block:: python